SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 </div>

 One way to add more induction cases is to introduce new non terminals.
 This is what led us from addition grammar to addition and multiplication grammar.
 Let us look at another example.
-If we want to handle parenthesized expressions like `(123 + 12) * 3`, we can extend our addition and multiplication grammar as follows.
+If we want to handle parenthesized expressions like "(123 + 12) * 3", we can extend our addition and multiplication grammar like this.

 <div class="grammar-box">
   <p class="grammar-box-title">Addition and multiplication with parenthesis</p>